 - 'Teilleistung' T-BGU-106779 with not graded accomplishment according to § 4 Par.
+3 as examination prerequisite details about the learning controls see at the respective 'Teilleistung'

-3 as examination prerequisite - 'Teilleistung' T-BGU-106780 with oral examination according to § 4 Par.
+- 'Teilleistung' T-BGU-106780 with oral examination according to § 4 Par.
 2 No. 2